 The HiGain system uses HDSL4 transmission technology as recommended by ANSI committee in compliance with the ANSI T1.418-2000 HDSL4 standards.
 HiGain HDSL4 complies with GR-63-CORE, TR-TSY-000499, and GR-1089-CORE.

-The H4TU-C is designed to mount in the following shelves with 3192 mechanics:
+The H4TU-C is compatible with the following DS1 repeater shelves and associated equipment: